Lukeng01/Group3_CarBreezy/README.md

 ## Design specifications:

-- Diagrams is shown in document/eProject Report-Car Breezy-Group 3-Class T1.2406.M1.pdf
+- Diagrams is shown in: document/eProject Report-Car Breezy-Group 3-Class T1.2406.M1.pdf
-- Source Code in src/components
+- Source Code in: src/components
-- Data Used in the Project src/data.json
+- Data Used in the Project: src/data.json
 - Report and status report are located in document folder

 ## Run & Installation: